yodit93/Torre-search-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Torre.
+I would like to thank Torre for giving me this chance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>